leonlinsx/minimal-mistakes/_posts/2019-06-08-broken-heart-syndrome.md

 > Sex, too, activates the dopamine system, and orgasms send a flood of oxytocin into the bloodstream.

 The loss of all three of these when you lose a partner is devastating.
+If you or someone you know has recently lost a partner, there are resources online on [how to help](https://www.huffpost.com/entry/grieving-national-widows-day_n_5908c1dee4b02655f8415065 "widows day") or [how to handle](https://www.nytimes.com/2019/04/11/business/widows-financial-planning-retirement.html "widows") such a situation. \[5\]

+Lastly, if you or someone you know is suicidal because of this, please reach out for help!
+If you feel that even calling in the suicide prevention line is too difficult, check out the texting service [Crisis Text Line.](https://www.crisistextline.org/ "CTL")

 **Footnotes**
 1. In english though!
 My french is so bad that when I try to introduce myself in French stores the other party immediately switches to English without prompting...
 2. People debate about how to translate this, the first sentence especially.
 A top ranked search result [from the New Yorker's Ryan Bloom](https://www.newyorker.com/books/page-turner/lost-in-translation-what-the-first-line-of-the-stranger-should-be "new yorker") prefers "Today, Maman died".
 Others use "Maman died today" or "Mother died today".
 I prefer "Mama died today" and think that it addresses the issue of "Mother" being too distant vs "Maman" being a foreign word, and also reads nicely with "Or yesterday" coming right after "died today".
 But what do I know, I never took literature beyond middle school so this is all conjecture here.
 3. As I've stressed before, I'm not a scientist or statistician and could very well be reading this wrongly.
 4. Also, I wasn't able to find a time period for when a death counted for the studies involved in the meta-analysis.
 I mean, presumably most of these people died by the time the meta-analysis was done, so what cutoff time frame was used?
+5. Thankfully, I've not needed to use the advice from these resources, but that also means I'm unsure if these are the current best ways of dealing with grief.
+Let me know if you find better ones.